ShaneHarvey/specifications/source/transactions/transactions.rst

 If an exception with this label is thrown, an application can safely call commitTransaction again.
 If this attempt succeeds it means the transaction has committed with the provided write concern.
-If this attempt fails it may also have the UnknownTransactionCommitResult error label.
+If this attempt fails it may also have the "UnknownTransactionCommitResult" error label.
 For example:

 .. code:: python